Jake Maier: Professional career

+Calgary Stampeders

+Dan Hawkins, Maier's head coach at UC Davis, mentioned to Maier that he could potentially flourish in the Canadian Football League.
+Following Maier's 2017 season at UC Davis, Hawkins reached out to Ryan Dinwiddie, who had played quarterback for Hawkins at Boise State University from 2001 to 2003, and had been on Hawkins' coaching staff with the Montreal Alouettes in 2013.
+Hawkins told Dinwiddie, who was coaching quarterbacks with the Calgary Stampeders at the time, “you’d better put this kid on your [negotiation] list cause he’s legit.
+He’s got the ‘it’ factor.
+He has what I call the ‘rage to master.'”
+The Stampeders added Maier to their negotiation list in 2018.

-After completing his college career, Maier signed with the Calgary Stampeders on May 5, 2020.
-However, he did not play in 2020 due to the cancellation of the 2020 CFL season.
+On May 5, 2020, after completing his college career, Maier signed with the Calgary Stampeders.
+However, he did not play that year due to the cancellation of the 2020 CFL season.

 Upon the conclusion of training camp for the 2021 season, Maier was placed on the injured list for week 1 and was then on the reserve roster for week 2.
 The Stampeders' incumbent starting quarterback, Bo Levi Mitchell, was injured in week 1 and played through the injury in week 2, but was ultimately placed on the 6-game injured list after the second game of the season.
 Following a competition in practice, Maier was named the team's starting quarterback over Michael O'Connor for the team's August 20, 2021 game against the Montreal Alouettes.
+Montreal's head coach, Khari Jones, was another former UC Davis quarterback.
 In the win over the Alouettes, he completed 16 of 29 pass attempts for two interceptions and completed his first touchdown pass on a four-yard throw to Kamar Jorden.
-On September 6, 2021, Maier became the first quarterback in Canadian Football League history to throw for over 300 passing yards in each of his first three career starts.
+In his second start, Maier set a Stampeder franchise record by completing 17 consecutive passes.
+On September 6, 2021, Maier's third start, he became the first quarterback in Canadian Football League history to throw for over 300 passing yards in each of his first three career starts.
+Maier had a 1–2 record as a starting quarterback that year.
+He also came off the bench in Calgary's final game of the regular season, against Winnipeg, and engineered a comeback victory in the fourth quarter.
+On December 31, 2021, Maier signed a contract extension with the Stampeders.